tobbelobb/quadratic-voting-exercise-substrate/README.md

 If the launch phase of a proposal fails, all backers' PWR get unreserved.

-Any user can post a referendum proposal, but must back it by reserving at least 1 PWR.
+Any user can post a referendum proposal, but must back it by reserving 1000 PWR.
-This would start a referendum launch phase with 1 initial YES-vote.
-Price per vote is quadratic, so posting a referendum proposal and backing it with 4 PWR launches the proposal with 2 initial votes.

-When the referendum is over, all PWR sent to mint BAK, YES, and NO for the referendu gets unreserved, to become available to users again.
+When the referendum is over, all PWR reserved by proposer, backers and voters get unreserved and available to users again.
 The result of any finished referendum gets recorded on-chain.
 This list of referendum results is the main output and value produced by the Votion system.

-Any number of referenda can be ongoing at any time, both proposal phase ones and voting phase ones.
+Any number of referenda can be ongoing at any time, both launch phase ones and voting phase ones.

 Votion can be thought of as an ocean of referenda and voting.
 The word votion is also similar to the word devotion.

 Votion does not try to affect what's getting voted over.
-The accumulated results of voting outcomes will most likely contains self-contradictions.
+The accumulated results of voting outcomes will most likely contain self-contradictions.

 For example, on day 50, we might see "Alice should color her hair green.
 YES: 42, NO: 10."
 However, on day 51, we might get a result "Alice should not have green hair ever.
 YES: 20, NO: 1."